astik/experiment-zipkin/README.md

 ### Java-basic

-This demo illustrates the simpliest use case : a java application acting as a web server.
+This demo illustrates the simpliest use case : a Java application acting as a web server.
-All calls to the endpoint are traced into zipking.
+All calls to the endpoint are traced into Zipkin.

 ```shell
 docker-compose -f _docker-compose/java-basic.yml up